The Factor12 Rating

 A pitcher’s F12 is the sum of the percentage difference/change value of the twelve statistical categories.
 Pitchers recording zero innings pitched will receive a 0.000 F12 Rating.
 Elite pitchers will accumulate a 30.000+ seasonal rating.

 Pitchers completing less than the average yearly innings (i.e. 65.75 in 2011) will have their F12 Rating weighed by the percentage of innings completed in relation to the league average (i.e. Sergio Romo 48 IP/65.75).
 This adjustment enables starting pitchers and relievers to be compared.

 The gist of the Factor12 Rating was born in both the lounge of Dutchess Community College and the Price Chopper picket line.
 Ideas were brainstormed at school, and numbers were crunched at work.
 Originally used as a fantasy baseball scoring system, FactorTwo (as it was called then) used a variation of the percentage change formula to compare each player with the league average to determine a fantasy score.

 FactorTwo led to the creation of the original Picket Line Production Fantasy Baseball League, which has since been revived thanks to Yahoo.
 FactorTwo included every statistic found in USAToday‘s weekly printing of MLB totals.
-The league used Wins, Losses, Games Finished, etc…. many stats that have since been rendered nearly useless by today’s sabermetric community, and rightly so.
+The league used Wins, Losses, Games Finished, etc…. many stats that have since been realized nearly useless by today’s sabermetric community.

 Due to the excessive man power needed to enter all the data, the PLPFBL met its maker at season’s end.
 After the epic collapse of the league, the FactorTwo spreadsheets sat on a 3.5 inch floppy disk, inside a plastic bin for 16 years.